tapis-project/documentation/source/specialized-services/etl/user-guide/section2-createetlpipeline.rst

 2.3 Local Inbox
 ~~~~~~~~~~~~~~~~

-Tapis ETL will transfer all of the data files from the Remote Outbox to the Local Inbox for processing.
+Tapis ETL will transfer all of the data files from the Remote Outbox to the data directory of the Local Inbox for processing.

 .. note::